alisaifee/coredis/docs/source/compatibility.rst

 BLMPOP
 ******

-Pop elements from a list, or block until one is available
+Pops the first element from one of multiple lists.
+Blocks until an element is available otherwise.
+Deletes the list if the last element was popped.

 - Documentation: `BLMPOP <https://redis.io/commands/blmpop>`_
 - Implementation: :meth:`~coredis.Redis.blmpop`